2023 Subaru Outback Problems Analysis

 Cracking Windshields

 Problems with Subaru Outback windshields cracking just don’t seem to stop.
 There are well over 100 complaints about the 2022 Outback windshields cracking.
-Clearly, the 2023 model year is also affected.
+Clearly, the 2023 model year is also affected, with complaints spanning two years, from November 2022 through 2024.
+Many complaints maintain it is a common issue that is a recognized fault.

 What to do if your 2023 Subaru Outback is a Lemon?